AbTrax/YABQOLA/README.md

 - Decide whether viewport/render visibility should count as "visible".
 - Protect lights, cameras, and linked data with the provided toggles.
 - Use **Preview** (dry run) to review candidates, then **Delete** to clean.

+### Still Render Presets

+- Pick from clay, draft, or final still presets tuned for both Cycles and Eevee.
+- Apply output, sampling, and motion blur overrides in one click via the sidebar or add-on preferences.

+### Quick Snap

+- Configure a snap directory, filename prefix, and timestamp/frame options for rapid look-dev captures.
+- Optionally override resolution or camera and reuse the active render preset before triggering **Quick Snap**.

+### Physics Dropper

+- Select objects and click **Drop to Surface** to ray cast each item onto nearby collision geometry.
+- Provide a collision collection, offsets, and normal alignment to control how props settle on contact.

+### Auto Blink

+- Target any shape key (defaulting to `Blink`) and specify close, hold, and open timings.
+- Blend between deterministic intervals and seeded randomness to create natural blinking cycles across a frame range.

 ---